About

 At Venue

-Learn about the design and cultural significance of masks from around the world in this hands-on workshop from Horniman Museum and Gardens.
+Learn more about animals skeletons and teeth and how they compare to ours in this virtual workshop from Horniman Museum and Gardens.

 At Venue

-Discover enquiry based learning methods in this hands-on workshop from Horniman Museum and Gardens.
+Deep-dive into this hands-on workshop illuminating aquatic creatures from Horniman Museum and Gardens.

 Load More